 Taken from the 1 Sec EP, out 20th January 2015 (North America 21st) on XL Recordings.
-Get it from iTunes: //x-l.co/1secitunes Directed by Simon Halsall //twitter.com/novelist //twitter.com/mumdance //xlrecordings.com
+Get it from iTunes: http://x-l.co/1secitunes Directed by Simon Halsall https://twitter.com/novelist https://twitter.com/mumdance http://xlrecordings.com

 Your fellow south Londoner Santan Dave recently teamed up with Drake on his ‘Wanna Know’ remix.
 If you could work with any artist in the world right now, who would it be?